-The severe consequences that can be caused by Rating Triggers threaten the issuer's unsecured creditors and in some extreme cases also its secured creditors, even the ones the trigger was aimed to protect.
-That is because Rating Triggers tend to deepen an existing liquidity crisis.
-In other words, Rating Triggers implications could be so catastrophic mainly since they create a financing problem, just as the issuer was publicly announced as less creditworthy.
-A set-off of a Rating Trigger in such time is just like adding fuel to the fire and could create a lethal combination that not many can recuperate from.
-This is an inherent problem for Rating Triggers since their activation is based upon a downgrade event, which indicates independently on a deterioration of the issuer's financial condition.
-A downgrade follows a complete analysis of the issuer's current events, which led to the conclusion that the issuer's financial condition had deteriorated, and is now less able to guarantee the repayment of its debts.
-Such a downgrade goes beyond indicating the issuer's financial difficulties, it acts as a signaling tool, signaling a warning sign to the public of investors that indicates that the risk of investing their money with the downgraded-issuer just became a little higher.
-That normally leads to one of the two: repricing existing and future loans (for example, by demanding higher interest level); or avoiding the investment altogether, which naturally results in difficulties for the issuer to gain access to new capital.
+The severe consequences that rating triggers can produce threaten the issuer’s unsecured creditors and, in some extreme cases, also its secured creditors, even those the trigger was aimed at protecting, as rating triggers tend to exacerbate an already existing liquidity crisis.
+Thus, the implications of activating rating triggers could prove financially catastrophic, primarily because they create a financing problem by publicly exposing the issuer as less creditworthy.
+Setting off a rating trigger just when an issuer is suffering financial problems is comparable to adding fuel to the fire, and could create a lethal combination from which not many firms can recover.
+This is an inherent problem for rating triggers, since their activation is based upon a downgrade event.
+The downgrade independently indicates a deterioration of the issuer’s financial condition following a complete analysis of the issuer’s current situation.
+This led to the conclusion that the issuer’s financial condition had deteriorated, rendering the issuer less able to guarantee repayment of its debts.
+Such a downgrade does more than publicly indicate the issuer's financial difficulties; it also acts as a signaling tool, warning investors that the risk of investing their money with the downgraded issuer just became a little higher.
+A downgrade will usually lead to either a repricing of existing and future loans (for example, by demanding higher interest level), or to avoidance of the investment altogether, which naturally presents the issuer with even greater difficulties in gaining access to new capital.

-For example, Rating Triggers that define a downgrade as a default event, and thus lead to an acceleration or "put" option on the outstanding debt are especially risky.
-Such Rating Triggers cause a downgrade to cease the contractual relations between the parties.
-That means that the set-off of such trigger, follow a downgrade, basically cuts the issuer's financing facilities or changes them in a material manner and may escalate the issuer's financial problems by adding a demand for cash on-top of the issuer's condition.
-In the same manner, an acceleration or "put" option on the outstanding debt is in fact a termination of credit availability, precisely when the issuer is in desperate need of credit and while it is most difficult for him to obtain it.
+For example, rating triggers that define a downgrade as a default event, and thus lead to an acceleration or put option on the outstanding debt are especially risky.
+Such rating triggers cause a downgrade to end the contractual relations between the parties, thus cutting off the issuer’s financing options, or changing them in a material manner.
+Such trigger activation can harm the issuer’s financial position by adding a demand for cash on top of the issuer’s original condition.
+In the same manner, an acceleration or put option on the outstanding debt is in fact a termination of credit availability, precisely when the issuer is in desperate need of credit and while it is most difficult for the issuer to obtain it.

-These "worst-case scenarios" described above is one not many could recuperate from.
-Furthermore, it should be noted that there is usually a negative correlation between the ability of the issuer to maintain its obligation after the set-off of a Rating Trigger, and the terms of the rating trigger.
-Meaning, the more severe and disruptive the rating triggers covenants are, the more likely the issuer is less resilient, to begin with.
-That could be the case for several reasons: starting with the notion that the less resilient the issuer is, the less bargaining power he has; and continuing with the assumption that the less resilient the issuer is, the more investors will fear default and thus, would inspire to better secure their claims.
+Very few issuers can recover from these “worst-case scenarios” described above.
+Furthermore, it should be noted that there is usually a negative correlation between the ability of the issuer to maintain its obligations after the activation of a rating trigger and the terms of the rating trigger.
+Meaning, the more severe and disruptive the rating trigger covenants are, the more likely that the issuer is less financially resilient to begin with.
+This negative correlation could be attributable to the possibility that the less resilient the issuer is, the less bargaining power the issuer has.
+Or, possibly, the less resilient the issuer is, the more investors will fear default and thus seek to better secure their claims.

-Two prominent examples of rating triggers "gone bad" are the infamous high-profile bankruptcies of Pacific Gas and Electric Company ("Pacific Gas") and Enron Corporation ("Enron").
+Two prominent examples of rating triggers “gone bad” are the infamous high profile bankruptcies of Pacific Gas and Electric Company (Pacific Gas) and Enron Corporation (Enron).

 Rating Triggers Gone Bad